Brighton Hippodrome

 Since it closed as a bingo hall in 2006, the Hippodrome has been vacant and the historic fabric at risk of severe deterioration.
 A succession of ownerships had exacerbated delays to urgent works and had seen the building condition steadily worsen.
 The building had also been subject to various proposals for redevelopment that would have seen this historic venue irreversibly altered and historic features lost.
 A planning approval in 2014 sought to convert the Hippodrome into a multiplex cinema (since expired) and a 2019 scheme for a hotel and spa complex, with serviced apartments, would have seen the central auditorium space landlocked, rendering it unviable.

 In August 2022, Matsim submitted a planning application for the Hippodrome to be repurposed as a mixed-use development.
 The scheme comprises an event / performance space, two apart-hotels, serviced office / flexible workspace, a bar / restaurant and supporting facilities, which is to be met through a combination of retention and restoration of the auditorium, loss and alteration of other existing spaces and new build development.
+Our response to the original application can be found here.

 In 2015, a stakeholder group, including campaign group Brighton Hippodrome Community Interest Company (CIC), Theatres Trust, Brighton and Hove City Council (BHCC) and the Frank Matcham Society commissioned a viability study.
-This concluded that the building does have a viable and sustainable operational future as a large-scale commercial theatre if the challenge of raising funds for restoration can be met.
+This concluded that the building does have a viable and sustainable operational future as a large-scale commercial theatre if the challenge of raising funds for restoration could be met.

 Current situation

-Theatres Trust has met with Matsim on several occasions and while we disagree on whether there is a future for the Hippodrome as a large-scale theatre, we are pleased to see the developer’s investment in protecting the Hippodrome from further deterioration and their passion for the building.
+Since Matsim took ownership of the Hippodrome, Theatres Trust has met them on several occasions.
+While we disagree on whether there could be a future for the Hippodrome as a large-scale theatre, we have been pleased to see the developer’s investment in protecting the Hippodrome from further deterioration and their passion for the building.
 We have commented on the scheme both during the consultation process and planning.
-We have also introduced them to the operator of a multi-purpose entertainment venue that hosts a similar programme suggested by Matsim.
-It is hoped that this will allow Matsim a greater understanding of the comments regarding the practicality and workability of design, as pointed out in our planning response and alert them to the complexities of operating a live entertainment venue.
+We have also introduced them to the operator of a multi-purpose entertainment venue that hosts a similar programme to that suggested by Matsim.
+It is hoped that this has allowed Matsim a greater understanding of our comments regarding the practicality and workability of design, and alerted them to the complexities of operating a live entertainment venue.

 Theatres Trust’s preferred use for the Hippodrome would be a development that remains sensitive to the possible future reinstatement of the theatre as a large-scale venue for performance.
 However, we acknowledge there are current constraints in delivering large-scale theatre at the Hippodrome due to the current funding environment.
 Furthermore, there is a pressing need to arrest further deterioration of the building.
 While not the optimum viable use in heritage terms, in principle we therefore consider Matsim’s proposed use, for the auditorium and associated functions, a potentially sensitive and compatible use.
-However, we retain grave concerns regarding the current application, including that there is insufficient evidence and detail to support an application of this nature for a heritage asset of such significance, and regarding the operability and viability of the scheme as a venue for live music, comedy, cabaret, conferencing and other such functions and events.
-These matters will need to be addressed if the flexible, multi-purpose use for Hippodrome is to be a success and the loss and harm to heritage of such a significant asset is to be justified.
+However, as stated in our planning response we do have concerns regarding the operability and viability of the scheme as a venue for live music, comedy, cabaret, conferencing and other such functions and events.

 Images, Brighton Hippodrome, Theatres Trust, 2017